voraczech/voraczech.com/content/prepper.md

 During normal times, we don't tell the difference between many options or situations we choose.
 But in harder times, some of them turn out to be more useful.
 That's when the impact of choice is not insignificant.

 Preppers are people who prepare for the worst.
 Some are even weird and paranoid.
-This is for people who want to live their lives the same way.
+This is for people who want to live their lives the _normal_ way.
 But at the same time be a little better prepared.

 For those who want to be normal.
 Or just want to look normal.